 |Marks & Spencer at Wenceslas Square in Prague is the UK retailer's largest department store in the Czech Republic.
 It covers 2,500m2 spread over several floors.|

-Marks & Spencer is one of the UK's leading retailers of clothing, homeware, beauty products and food.
+Marks & Spencer is a leading retailer of clothing, homeware, beauty products and food.
 The stores are growing in popularity in the Czech Republic, where it is perceived as a fairly high-class brand.

-Marks & Spencer has extensive collections of Ladieswear and Menswear, from every day items to the latest fashion items.
+Marks & Spencer stocks extensive collections of Ladieswear and Menswear, ranging from every day clothing to the latest fashion items.

-Marks & Spencer also stocks Cards, Gifts and Beauty products.
+There are also sections for Cards, Gifts and Beauty products.

 The other Marks & Spencer in Prague's city centre is located within the Palladium Shopping Centre at Republic Square.

-For weekend visitors to Prague staying in apartments and hotels on Wenceslas Square, Marks & Spencer, together with Desirred Department Store and Albert Supermarket located across the square, should provide any last minute items you may need.
+Weekend visitors to Prague staying in apartments and hotels on Wenceslas Square should find all the last minute items they need in either Marks & Spencer or at Desirred Department Store and Albert Supermarket located across the square.